Tiffany (NJ) Inc. v. eBay Inc.: Tiffany

-Founded in 1837, Tiffany & Co. is an established brand of luxury goods with high-end quality, including jewelry, watches, and home items.
-Created in New York City by Charles Lewis Tiffany, Tiffany is "renowned for its rare and magnificent diamonds" its "style is defined by groundbreaking designs and glamorous collections."
-Tiffany marks are famous and a valuable asset for the company and are closely controlled through the distribution chains of its goods.
+Founded in 1837, Tiffany & Co. is an American luxury goods company selling jewelry, watches, and home items.
+Created in New York City by Charles Lewis Tiffany, Tiffany closely controls its trademarks through its distribution chains.

 In 2009, Tiffany had worldwide net earnings of $368.4 million, 90% of which derived from jewelry sales.

 eBay

 eBay is an online-market place, founded in 1995, that allows its registered users to buy and sell items with other users. eBay has more than 97 million active users globally, In 2010, users worldwide collectively traded more than $2,000 worth of goods every second.
-It is the "world's largest online marketplace, where practically anyone can buy and sell practically anything."
 Sellers put listings of their items under certain categories, such as "Books" or "Electronics", and potential buyers can search the items they want by keyword search or by browsing under the category.
 The two parties contact each other directly and decide the payment and shipping details to complete a transaction. eBay makes revenue by charging the sellers a commission fee for its listing services and for each completed deal. eBay addresses trademark owners’ concerns through their Verified Rights Owner (VeRO) program and "fraud engine".
 Through VeRO, owners of trademarks report potentially infringing listings to eBay by submitting a Notice of Claimed Infringement form (NOCI). eBay staff review submitted NOCIs and remove the offending listings if the information is accurate.
 The fraud engine is a collection of software rules and models that automatically find and remove listings that violate eBay policies.

 Starting from 2004, counterfeit Tiffany goods were found to be sold on eBay's website, which could also be linked from eBay's homepage as top-sale listings.